stream-labs/desktop/docs/README.md

 }
 ```

-Now you have a `resourceId` for `ISceneItemApi` instance and can use it's methods includes `setVisibility`.
+Now you have a `resourceId` for the `ISceneItemApi` instance and can use its methods including setVisibility.
 ### Request
 ```
 {